-To form the initial board, Meta and the co-chairs will work together to interview and recruit potential board candidates.
-Thereafter, these activities will become the sole responsibility of the membership committee.
+To form the initial board, Meta and the co-chairs worked together to interview and recruit potential board candidates.
+These activities are now the responsibility of the membership committee.

-The membership committee will oversee the process for identifying and proposing board members, in accordance with the charter.
-It will also create procedures for recommending the removal or renewal of board members to trustees, for review by the full board.
+The membership committee will oversee the process for identifying and proposing board members, in accordance with the charter.7 It will also create procedures for recommending the removal or renewal of board members to the individual managers, for review by the full board.

-As part of its identification of potential candidates, the membership committee will review submissions from the recommendations portal, which will be the single point of entry for recommendations from the public, Meta, and board members.
+As part of its identification of potential candidates, the membership committee will review submissions from the recommendations portal, which will be the single point of entry for recommendations.
 Board membership may be closed to candidates based on conflicts of interest, as outlined in the attached code of conduct.